 Joint APOPO - NPA Project

-Since 2012, APOPO has been working under the umbrella of its partner Norwegian People’s Aid (NPA), one of the leading humanitarian mine clearance operators in Angola and globally.
+Since 2012, APOPO has been working under the umbrella of its partner Norwegian People’s Aid (NPA), one of the leading humanitarian mine clearance operators in Angola and around the world.
 NPA has been surveying and clearing minefields in Angola since 1995 and has a comprehensive mine action capacity within which APOPO's mine detection rats (MDR) are a highly effective component as a fast and low-cost response.
-APOPO completed the Malele site in Zaire province one year in advance due to the highly effective speed of the MDR.
+Notably, APOPO completed a minefield in Malele, Zaire province one year in advance due to the highly effective speed of the MDR.

-The landmines in Angola are a legacy of decades of fighting during the war of independence against its former colonial ruler Portugal and the following civil war.
-In 2002 Angola entered a period of peace and restoration unprecedented in its history.
+The landmine problem in Angola is a legacy of decades of fighting during the war of independence against its former colonial ruler Portugal and the ensuing civil war.
+In 2002 Angola entered a new era of peace and reconciliation unprecedented in its history.

-Despite some regional development, Angola still has vast areas that remain heavily mine-ridden, undeveloped and amongst the poorest in the world.
-It is estimated that one fifth of Angola’s population is affected by landmines and ERW.
-Landmines not only kill and maim innocent people, but also cut communities off from basic needs such as water sources and travel routes, and productive land crucial for growing crops or grazing livestock.
+Despite substantial development in its capital Luanda, rural Angola still has vast areas that remain heavily contaminated with landmines, undeveloped, and among the poorest in the world.
+It is estimated that one fifth of Angola’s population is affected by landmines and explosive remnants of war (ERW).
+Landmines not only kill and maim innocent people, but also isolate communities from basic needs such as water sources and travel routes, and productive land crucial for growing crops and grazing livestock.

-APOPO’s operations are focused on the northwestern provinces of Malanje, Zaire and Uíge, all of which border the Democratic Republic of Congo.
-But despite APOPO being committed to helping Angola meet the objective of becoming mine-free by 2025 in accordance with Article 5 of the Anti-Personnel Mine Ban Convention (APMBC), the current mine clearance capacity in the country is considerably less than it was just a few years ago.
+To date APOPO’s operations are focused in the northwestern provinces of Malanje, Zaire and Uíge, all of which border the Democratic Republic of Congo.
+Despite APOPO’s commitment to Angola to help in meeting its objective of becoming mine-free by 2025 in accordance with Article 5 of the Anti-Personnel Mine Ban Convention (APMBC), the current mine clearance capacity country-wide is considerably less than it was just a few years ago.
 To this end, support and capacity for humanitarian demining in Angola must be ramped-up if Angola is to meet its 2025 deadline.

-APOPO and NPA have been clearing areas Ngola Luige 1, 2 and 4 in Malanje, in order to allow villages, schools and businesses to expand.
-These are typical Angolan rural townships thathave been boxed in by dngerous minefields, leaving them unable to expand and develop.
-The Malele site along the Congo border has been an off-limits landmine suspected area for many years but is becoming a vibrant trading post.
+APOPO and NPA have cleared three minefields in Malanje province, in order to allow villages, schools and businesses to expand.
+These are typical Angolan rural townships that have been boxed in by dangerous minefields, leaving them unable to expand and develop.
+Likewise, the Malele minefield along the Congo border had been a no-go area for many years but is now a vibrant trading post.

-In June 2016, the Geneva International Centre for Humanitarian Demining (GICHD) published a report on this study that praises the capabilities of the APOPO MDR and clearly highlights their advantage over conventional methods in certain settings.
-Read the full report here.
+In June 2016, the Geneva International Centre for Humanitarian Demining (GICHD) published a report on this study that praised the capabilities of APOPO’s MDR and clearly highlights their advantage over conventional methods in certain operational settings.
+Read the full report.

-APOPO’s work in Angola has saved hundreds of lives and allowed people to return home and farm their land safely.
-Development and expansion of the villages can now begin because there is both the safety and confidence to plan for homes, hospitals, schools, small businesses and support infrastructure.
+APOPO’s work in Angola has impacted tens of thousands of lives and allowed hundreds of people to return home and farm their land safely.
+Development and expansion of villages can now begin because communities feel safe and confident to plan homes, hospitals, schools, small businesses, and infrastructure.